 - A spatula, wooden spoon, or regular spoon

-Using the measuring cup, measure out one cup each of the frozen raspberries and frozen peach slices.
-Add both to the blend with the bananas.
+- Using the measuring cup, measure out one cup each of the frozen raspberries and frozen peach slices.
+Add both to the blender with the bananas.